simon0302010/endfind/README.md

 # Endfind

-Endfind is a simple application designed to help you find the End Portal in Minecraft.
-It uses triangulation to calculate the location.
+Endfind is a simple application designed to help you find the End Portal in Minecraft using multiple algorithms.
+Its heavily inspired by and based on algorithms from [Ninjabrain Bot](https://github.com/Ninjabrain1/Ninjabrain-Bot).

 ## Features

 - Simple GUI
 - Takes ender eye throw coordinates from your clipboard
+- Pretty accurate

 ## Installation